One of my top grocery shopping tips is stop shopping by the price, shop by the pound or the ounce.

 Of course you can get salt at Sam's Club, but what they offer isn't anything special.
 For that I turn to Thrive Market.
 Thrive is an online shop for organic, healthy, natural, all those fun words ingredients.
 The salts (HimalaSalt, Celtic Sea Salt, Real Salt to name a few) you find in my pantry are available from Thrive Market.
 Get an extra 25% OFF your first order + a 30 day free trial membership when you sign up at Thrive Market!
 (Valid on orders $49+, max $20 discount).

 Pairing Sam's Club and Thrive Market together is a great way to save money and have access to bulk and organic/healthy ingredients at the same time.

 Before we close this post out, I wanted to share with you my favorite tools to have one hand when cooking beef.

 - Instant Read Thermometer - Want to know exactly when you steak is medium rare?
 Check it's temperature with an Instant Read thermometer and never worry about when your steak is done again.

 - Probe Thermometer - This type of thermometer is what I use when roasting any large chunk of beef in the oven.
 You can stick the probe in and close the door on the cord.

 - Blade Meat Tenderizer - You may have watched your grandma pound out a steak with looks like a hammer.
 This method easily tears the meat and doesn't really do the job your looking for.
 Instead I recommend using a blade tenderizer.
 A bunch of small blades are used to punch holes in the meat without tearing it

 If you are looking to learn more about meat in general, you need to check out the Niman Ranch Cookbook.
 It has a lot of great recipes, including some from premier restaurants.
 But it's teaching book as well it will teach you how cows and other animals are raised and how to cook them all.
-Make sure to check out what I call the Best Book Ever Written on Meat.